 This eight-week course explores different approaches to environmental education:

-Session 3 – Energy Use, Climate Change and Renewable Energy
+Session 3 – Energy, Climate Change, Renewables and Advocacy

-Session 5 – Water Use, Quality and Sensitive Urban Design
+Session 5 – Water Use and Quality, and Urban Design

 Session 8 – Graduation and Presentation Day

 ** A certificate of participation will be issued upon completion of at least 75% of the course

 * This is an ACFE Approved Pre-accredited Course where the cost is subsidised for eligible participants.

 ACFE Eligible participants are deemed eligible through an interview process with our career pathways officer.
 To learn more check out our Learning Pathways.
 The costs for these participants are $88.